 Or you can check the list of licenses under CMA, and there you can check the list of all the approved Online Forex Brokers.
 Refer to the following screenshot.

 You can download the document, and there you will find the list of all the updated CMA Licensed Forex Brokers in Kenya.
 There are 9 Licensed Forex brokers currently and 4 of these forex brokers accept MPesa currently as per our check including FXPesa, Scope Markets, PepperStone, and HotForex.

 2. Trading Fees/Commission: A trader should be aware of the potential charges/fees levied before trading with a broker.
 These fees range from deposit/withdrawal fees, account dormancy fees, trading commission and swap fees.

 Some brokers have found a way to levy charges using spreads.
 High spreads are used as a cover for zero fees.
 A trader should check properly for the spread on different instruments.

 For example, on the FXPesa website, the spread on each Forex pair differs.

-Not only on currency pairs do these charges differ, some brokers do charge special commissions on CFDs, stocks, indices, and even dormant accounts.
+Not only on currency pairs do these charges differ, but some brokers do also charge special commissions on CFDs, stocks, indices, and even dormant accounts.

 Hence, it is important a trader conducts thorough research on the broker and fees of the instruments he wishes to trade.